Free Walking Tour Berlin

 The Rise and Fall of the Berlin Wall

-The construction of the Berlin Wall began on August 13, 1961.
-The East German government, in collaboration with Soviet authorities, erected the wall to prevent the mass emigration of East Germans to West Germany.
-The wall stretched for 155 kilometers, enclosing West Berlin and separating it from surrounding East Germany.
+The construction of the Berlin Wall began on August the 13th in 1961.
+The East German government in consultation with their masters in Moscow erected the wall to halt the exodus of East Germans to West Germany.
+This barrier had a length of 155km around West Berlin, and separated it from East Germany.

 Guard Towers and Watchtowers